 Equally exciting was the introduction of the new Corvette Daytona Prototype in late 2011.
-The DP Corvette, a prototype racing car, paid visual homage to the legendary 1960’s-era Corvette Grand Sport racers, proved itself a serious contender on the track as well.
+The DP Corvette, a prototype racing car which paid visual homage to the legendary 1960’s-era Corvette Grand Sport racers, proved itself a serious contender on the track as well.
 It made its debut run at the 24 Hours of Daytona, and would prove itself throughout the season, winning a total of eight events in regular season racing, including a 1-2 finish in only the DP Corvette’s second outing at the Barber Motorsports Complex in Birmingham, Alabama.

 As the old saying goes, “win on Sunday, sell on Monday”, and Chevrolet knew that having winning race cars at the track would translate into increased sales of their production car variants.
 And while the C6 Corvette was now entering its eighth year of production, the model still continued to turn heads and flare imaginations around the globe.
-Despite this, however, Chevrolet had seen a decline in their beloved sport car since the introduction of the sixth-generation Corvette in 2005.